Dichao-Liu/CMAL/ReadMe.md

 # CMAL-Net

-Code release for 'Learn from Each Other to Classify Better: Cross-layer Mutual Attention Learning for Fine-grained Visual Classification'
+Code release for 'Learn from Each Other to Classify Better: Cross-layer Mutual Attention Learning for Fine-grained Visual Classification'.
+You may check more details in our paper published in Pattern Recognition if you are interested in our work.

 ![enter image description here](https://github.com/Dichao-Liu/CMAL/blob/main/CMAL.png)